aaru-dps/Aaru/CONTRIBUTING.md

   functions and commands that are called by the user interface itself.
 * [Aaru.Decoders](https://github.com/aaru-dps/Aaru.Decoders) - This module contains internal disk, drive and protocol structures as well as code to marshal, decode and print them.
+* [Aaru.Decryption](https://github.com/aaru-dps/Aaru.Decryption) - This module contains the media decryption code, like CSS or CPRM.
 * [Aaru.Devices](https://github.com/aaru-dps/Aaru/tree/master/Aaru.Devices) - This module contains code to talk with hardware devices in different platforms.
-Each platform has lowlevel calls in its own folder, and each device protocol has highlevel calls in its own folder.
+Each platform has low-level calls in its own folder, and each device protocol has high-level calls in its own folder.
 Device commands are separated by protocol standard, or vendor name.
 * [Aaru.Device.Report](https://github.com/aaru-dps/Aaru/tree/master/Aaru.Device.Report) - This is a separate application
-  in C89 designed to create device reports on enviroments where you can't run .NET or Mono but can run Linux.
+  in C89 designed to create device reports on environments where you can't run .NET or Mono but can run Linux.
 * [Aaru.DiscImages](https://github.com/aaru-dps/Aaru/tree/master/Aaru.DiscImages) - This module provides reading
   capabilities for the disk/disc images, one per file.
 * [Aaru.DiscImages](https://github.com/aaru-dps/Aaru.Dto) - This module provides common structures between Aaru and